Passover: A Memorial for All Time

 A careful reading of the words of the Tanakh reveals that the Passover and first day of Unleavened Bread are not combined, but are distinguished as separate:

 Notice that the Passover offering is made when twilight arrives, which is after sunset at the beginning of the new day of the fourteenth.
 Verse five concludes the instruction for Passover.
-The next day, the fifteenth, is the Festival.
+The next day, the fifteenth, is the start of the Feast.

 Reflecting upon the events of that first Passover, we must perceive there was much to do on the fourteenth.
 No time could be lost and much preparation had to be carried out beforehand.
 Preparing the lamb was no easy matter.
 The lamb had to be eviscerated and the stomach and entrails emptied and washed as commanded in Leviticus 1:9, then stuffed back into the body cavity before being roasted whole.